Renzo-Olivares/SimpleToDo/README.md

 - pull down on list to reveal search
 - toggle for reminds(ability to set multiple)
 - I want to avoid having a settings page, why? to keep things as minimal as possible.

+Bugs:
+-stop snackbar from displaying again after rotation in all situations -edittext title allows for blankspace prevent this, only fill one line